Welcome to Castelo do Mar

 All accommodation can be configured for twins or doubles with air-conditioning, en suite shower/WC, king-size beds, hairdryer, luxury linen and guest amenities.
 Coffee/Tea trays delivered on request to Castle and Manor House rooms.

 The beach front swimming pool with wooden deck is host to many a sun-downer while spotting Dolphins and even rare Dugong’s.
 Relaxing at the Mozambique water’s edge with a ‘Castelo Do Mar’ cocktail, while enjoying life’s treasures, will be an unforgettable Mozambique experience while planning your next Lodge activity.
 All of this with exquisite views of the bay and blue fishing sea waters.
 There are various motorized activities for the more adventure traveller who likes deep sea fishing, Marlin fishing or waterskiing.
 We also have Boat excursions to Pansy island and the swamp areas.
-For the more relaxed guests, we have plenty of beach walks, reading, snorkeling, canoeing and birding to enjoy within the spectacular natural locations surrounding the lodge.
-Families can enjoy themselves in the Games Room.
+For the more relaxed guests, there are plenty of beach walks, reading, snorkeling, canoeing and birding to enjoy within the spectacular natural locations surrounding the lodge.
+Families can also enjoy themselves in the Games Room.

 From December 15th until January 15th: